sharkutilities/py2excel/README.md

 ### Fiscal Year

-The project is inspired from the [`fiscalyear`](https://pypi.org/project/fiscalyear/) library hosted in PyPI.
-The script provides ready-made functions to users who wants to convert dates to- and from- calendar to financial year and vice-versa.
+The project is inspired by the [`fiscalyear``](https://pypi.org/project/fiscalyear/) library hosted in PyPI.
+The script provides ready-made functions to users who want to convert dates to and from the calendar to the financial year and vice-versa.
 The following functions/methods are available:

 #### Function: `fiscalYear` | Release Date 21-05-2024